Of5sg/websocket-server/README.md

 # Websocket-server

-this is a websocket server in node.js, that i wrote in order to learn more about internet protocols
+this is a websocket server in node.js, that i wrote in order to learn more about internet protocols.

 currently it is run by writing(in split terminal):
 ```